Applications are invited for a PhD scholarship to explore system change to reverse health inequality and environmental degradation.

 You will work with diverse stakeholders to map the key factors, actors and influences contributing to inequality, health and the environment in Aotearoa New Zealand.
 You will then work with a research team using the results to identify levers for system change and develop better ways to prioritise and evaluate actions.

-This scholarship is only open to current residents of Aotearoa New Zealand and Australia.
+This scholarship is open to anyone who can be in New Zealand and meets the requirements to enrol in a PhD at the relevant institution.
 We are happy to consider students from a diverse range of fields.
 An interest in systems methods will be an advantage for this project, but prior knowledge is not required.

 The successful candidate will hold, or expect to complete soon, a masters degree, or similar, in a relevant discipline.
 Experience and knowledge in one or more of the areas of health and its determinants, inequality and environment would be helpful.